Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/configuration.md

 `importPromise` should be a function that returns the import promise for the component file while `importName` should be the name of the exported component class to be used.

-With standard selector hooks, you can use this `LazyLoadComponentConfig` in the `component`-field of a `SelectorHookParserConfig` (see [Parsers]({{ "documentation/v3/parsers#selectorhookparserconfig" | relative_url }}) section).
+With standard selector hooks, you can use this `LazyLoadComponentConfig` in the `component`-field of a [SelectorHookParserConfig]({{ "documentation/v3/parsers#selectorhookparserconfig" | relative_url }}).
 You also need to manually specify a selector to look for, as it cannot be known before loading the component class.
 All this would look like so:

 ```ts
 import { Component } from '@angular/core';